kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson3_Querying_with_Outer_Joins.md

     -- Employment status analysis
     CASE
-        WHEN d.DepartmentID IS NULL THEN 'Needs Department Assignment' WHEN COUNT(ep.ProjectID) = 0 THEN 'Available for Projects' WHEN COUNT(es.SkillID) = 0 THEN 'Needs Skills Assessment' ELSE 'Fully Integrated'
+        WHEN d.DepartmentID IS NULL THEN 'Needs d.DepartmentName Assignment' WHEN COUNT(ep.ProjectID) = 0 THEN 'Available for Projects'
+        WHEN COUNT(es.SkillID) = 0 THEN 'Needs Skills Assessment'
+        ELSE 'Fully Integrated'